 The Minoura Pro wheel stand package included a dishing tool (which was OK), but I upgraded to a Park Portable Dishing Tool.
 This Park tool is cheap and sturdy and can be quickly disassembled for compact storage.
-I find it accurate to use, but tightening the knob can sometimes shift the position of the gauge piece a little.
-So you just need to check the gauge piece is still in the correct position after tightening the knob.

 3. Spoke Tension Meter

 The Park TM-1 spoke tension meter is an affordable and effective tool.
 Bill uses the same tool to build his wheels, so it is obviously good.
 Mine has been very durable and lasted for years.
 I bought a new one recently to check if the old one was still accurate because I wanted to build a new set of wheels.